 The RTC Adapter is a thin layer on top of@spatius/avatarkit:

-- It initializes the underlying SDK with
+- It runs on top of the underlying SDK initialized with

-DrivingServiceMode.backendso the avatar accepts externally driven motion data. - A provider opens an RTC connection to the room.
+DrivingServiceMode.rtc, so the avatar accepts externally driven motion data. - A provider opens an RTC connection to the room.
 This page documents and demos

 LiveKitProvider;AgoraProvideris also exported by@spatius/avatarkit-rtcwith the sameAvatarPlayersurface. - The provider publishes the local microphone track (when